Skip to content

 Fatigue

-Creatine is an energy-enhancing supplement.
+Creatine is one of the energy-enhancing supplements.
 So, it makes simple sense that upon stopping its dosage, you won't be as energetic as you used to be with the supplements.

 Let me break it down: Creatine's recommended dosage is 5 grams daily.
 Your body naturally produces 1-2 grams daily.
 With more creatine, you feel energetic because of ATP increase.
 With 5 grams taken away from your daily creatine stores, you will likely struggle with your workout routine.